Frequently Asked Questions (FAQ)

 What happens when I arrive?

-All students should arrive at their lineup location at least 45 minutes prior to the start of their ceremony.
+Please come to campus wearing your cap and gown.
+All students should arrive at the lineup location, HPER 128, at least 45 minutes prior to the start of their ceremony.
 There will be signs and Event Staff there to give you instructions and answer questions.
-Please ask your guests to proceed directly to the ceremony location.
+Please ask your guests to proceed directly to the ceremony location, the Sapp Fieldhouse.

 Please bring the name card you received with your cap and gown.
 Provide the phonetic spelling of your name on this card to assist the speaker with the correct pronunciation of your name as you cross the stage.